Dracape/Alt-for-ANSI/README.md

 - Minor optimisations in the layout for these improvements

 # Preview
+> [!NOTE]
-(Only the keys that are expected to be used are shown)
+> Only the keys that are expected to be used are shown
+> [!NOTE]
+> Empty space in the upper layers mean—keys from the base layer are used
 ### Base
 | | ! | @ | Alt | % | * | $ | % | # | — | ( | \| | ) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|